Ekhiil Matatov: Biography

 Ekhiil Matatov was born in 1888 in Derbent and came from the wealthy Khanukayev family, one of the three richest families in Dagestan before the October Revolution.
 He served in the army from 1908 to 1910.
 In 1914, he went to the front and was captured by Austria-Hungary a year later, where he spent three years until 1917.

 At the beginning of World War I, he was drafted into the army.
 He was a revolutionary and met with Vladimir Lenin.
 In 1917, he was the only Dagestani to capture the Winter Palace.
 In 1918, he joined the Bolshevik Party.
 From March 8 to 16, 1921, he was a delegate to the 10th Congress of the Russian Communist Party.

-He married Susya Khanukaeva, and they had three daughters, Iskra, Tosya, Shura, and a son, Mikhail.
+He married Susanna Khanukaeva, and they had three daughters, Iskra, Tosya, Shura, and a son, Mikhail.

 In June 1928, he founded the newspaper The Toiler (Захметкеш), with former rabbi Asail Binayev appointed as editor.
 The publication became the first Judeo-Tat republican newspaper in the world.
 Ekhiil Matatov was instrumental in having the Juhuri language recognized as the state language of Dagestan in the 1920s.

 On 10 June 1930, Matatov delivered the main address at a meeting of the Dagestan OZET commission in Makhachkala.
 In 1931, he became the prosecutor of Dagestan, after which he was appointed the People's Commissar of Justice of Dagestan.
 Until July 1938, he served as the secretary of the Presidium of the Central Executive Committee of the Dagestan ASSR.
 Subsequently, he became the secretary of the Presidium of the Supreme Council of the Dagestan ASSR until October 1938.

-In 1932, under Matatov's editorship, the "Political Dictionary" and the collection "Judeo-Tat Poets" were published.
+In 1932, under Matatov's editorship, the "Political Dictionary" and the collection "Mountain Jews Poets" were published.

 In October 1938, the Soviet government arrested Matatov, accused him of bourgeois nationalism, and sentenced him to eight or 10 years imprisonment.

 According to the memoirs of Abdul Vagabov:

 Among those transported from Makhachkala were Magomed Dalgat, Ekhiil Matatov, Khandadash Tagiev, and others… The carriages were packed with people like sardines in a barrel.
 The specially equipped carriages heated up so much during the day that it was impossible to breathe, there was not enough air.
 People in the carriages shouted: 'We are dying, give us water!'
 People were dying, but they did not give us water...

 After the start of World War II, while in a Soviet correctional labour camp in the Komi Republic, he asked to go to the front but was not allowed until 1943.
 He died in 1943.